-Grievances could potentially address most aspects of the Augusta Housing Authority's operation.
+Grievances could potentially address most aspects of a Augusta Housing Authority 's operation.
 However, there are some situations for which the grievance procedure is not applicable.

-The grievance procedure is applicable only to individual tenant issues relating to the Augusta Housing Authority.
-It is not applicable to disputes between tenants not involving the Augusta Housing Authority.
-Class grievances are not subject to the grievance procedure and the grievance procedure is not to be used as a forum for initiating or negotiating policy changes of the Augusta Housing Authority.
+The grievance procedure is applicable only to individual tenant issues relating to the Augusta Housing Authority .
+It is not applicable to disputes between tenants not involving the Augusta Housing Authority .
+Class grievances are not subject to the grievance procedure and the grievance procedure is not to be used as a forum for initiating or negotiating policy changes of the Augusta Housing Authority .

-If HUD has issued a due process determination, the Augusta Housing Authority may exclude from the Augusta Housing Authority grievance procedure any grievance concerning a termination of tenancy or eviction that involves:
+If HUD has issued a due process determination, a Augusta Housing Authority may exclude from the Augusta Housing Authority grievance procedure any grievance concerning a termination of tenancy or eviction that involves:

-- Any criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises of other residents or employees of the Augusta Housing Authority - Any violent or drug-related criminal activity on or off such premises
+- Any criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises of other residents or employees of the Augusta Housing Authority; - Any violent or drug-related criminal activity on or off such premises; or - Any criminal activity that resulted in felony conviction of a household member

-In states without due process determinations, the Augusta Housing Authority must grant opportunity for grievance hearings for all lease terminations, regardless of cause, with the following exception: the Augusta Housing Authority may use expedited grievance procedures for the excluded categories listed above.
+In states without due process determinations, Augusta Housing Authority s must grant opportunity for grievance hearings for all lease terminations, regardless of cause, with the following exception: Augusta Housing Authority s may use expedited grievance procedures for the excluded categories listed above.
 These expedited grievance procedures are described in Section 14-III.E. below.

-If HUD has issued a due process determination, the may evict through the state/local judicial eviction procedures.
-In this case, the Augusta Housing Authority is not required to provide the opportunity for a hearing under the Augusta Housing Authority's grievance procedure as described above.
+If HUD has issued a due process determination, the Augusta Housing Authority may evict through the state/local judicial eviction procedures.
+In this case, the Augusta Housing Authority is not required to provide the opportunity for a hearing under the Augusta Housing Authority 's grievance procedure as described above.